joncamfield/satcommthreats/en.md

 inexpensive, but untargeted.
 Jamming a satellite (uplink) can have international impacts and would be a breach of ITU's [Article 15](https://www.itu.int/en/ITU-R/terrestrial/tpr/Documents/Article15-RR16.pdf), Interference from Radio Stations, and will be quickly noticed internationally.

 GPS signals can also be targeted for jamming, which inhibits satellite devices from connecting and staying connected with satellites.
+This approach appears to have been used successfully against Starlink terminals in Iran in early 2026.

 Jamming may not be targeted at you specifically, but could still impact your ability to connect using satellite communications -- you may be a bystander to jamming targeted in the area and/or against the same satellites you are using.